 An eating lifestyle that many opt for is based on the 80/20 rule or intermittent fasting.
 You’re bound to know someone in the office who’s doing this right now.
 Of course, there are lots of benefits, including lower insulin levels, weight loss, and lower blood pressure.
 And like most eating regimes it has many fans and followers.
 To keep it simple, just eat regularly.
 Choose five to six small meals a day – this can include healthy smoothies made with ingredients such as banana, oats, flaxseeds, spinach/kale, berries (strawberries, raspberries, blueberries, blackberries), apple, pear, almond milk, coconut water, or just plain water.

-Choose protein such as eggs, fish, and lean meat to keep your muscles healthy, and give you energy.
+Choose protein such as eggs, fish, and lean meat to keep your muscles healthy, and give you energy or if you’re a vegan opt for nuts and seeds and alternative sources such as soya.
 Don’t focus on cutting out fat but do choose healthy fats sourced from food such as nuts, seeds, fish, avocados, and consume less saturated fat.
 Combine your protein with carbohydrates, to help fuel your body, particularly after endurance exercise, and at the same time, this will work to keep hunger pangs at bay.
 Dairy is fine, but if you opt for non-dairy alternatives such as almond, oat, or soya milk, it has been found to reduce bloating.

 For a simple visual easy easing tool, Check out the NHS guide to Easy Eating.